Solar Panel Grants: Grants for Solar PV & Solar Thermal

 Electricity and gas regulator for the UK, Ofgem, will manage the tariff but it is up to the electricity supplier to pay for the generation tariff.

-In addition to that fee you will also receive an added 4.64p for every kWh exported back to the grid.
+In addition to that fee you will also receive an added 4.85p for every kWh exported back to the grid.
 And to make it even more appealing, the income you receive is completely tax-free.

-How do I apply for a FiT?
+How do I Apply for the Feed-in Tariff?

-Once you’ve decided which technology is best suited to you and your home, you must have the installation undertaken by an MCS certified installer using MCS certified products.
-When installation is complete, your installer will register you on the central FIT database and you’ll receive a certificate confirming FIT compliance.
+Once you've decided which technology is best suited to you and your home, you must have the installation undertaken by an MCS certified (or equivalent) installer using certified products.
+When installation is complete, your installer will register you on the central FIT database and you'll receive a certificate confirming FIT compliance.

 Once you've received your certificate, you must then inform your chosen energy supplier that you're eligible to receive the tariff by using your certificate as proof which the supplier can then cross-reference with your installation through the central FIT database.